sosacrazy126/cursorrules-architect/README.md

 ## 🌟 What's This All About?

-CursorRules Architect V2 is an advanced multi-agent system that analyzes your codebase using a powerful combination of AI models from Anthropic, OpenAI, and DeepSeek.
+CursorRules Architect V2 is an advanced multi-agent system that analyzes your codebase using a powerful combination of AI models from Anthropic, OpenAI, DeepSeek, and Google.
 It performs a comprehensive six-phase analysis to understand your project's structure, dependencies, patterns, and architectural decisions.
 The result is a detailed report and automatically generated `.cursorrules` and `.cursorignore` files customized for your project.

 ## ✨ Features

-- 🌐 **Multi-Provider Support** - Leverage AI models from Anthropic, OpenAI, and DeepSeek
+- 🌐 **Multi-Provider Support** - Leverage AI models from Anthropic, OpenAI, DeepSeek, and Google Gemini
 - 🧠 **Enhanced Reasoning** - Different reasoning modes (enabled/disabled, low/medium/high, temperature)
 - 🤖 **Dynamic Agents** - Creates specialized analysis agents based on your specific codebase
 - 🔍 **Six-Phase Analysis** - Structured pipeline that builds comprehensive understanding